ArisAlt/BAgent/README.md

 not support implicit namespace packages.

 `Ui.capture` now always captures the full window and crops to the active region if one is loaded.
+Screen capture falls back to `pyautogui` or `ImageGrab` if `PrintWindow` fails, with a log entry describing the method used.

 Run tests with: